About Our Doctoral Program

 - Boris Dev.
 Software Developer, hiQ Labs

 - Ryan Engstrom.
-Associate Professor of Geography, George Washington University
+Professor of Geography, George Washington University

 - Denise Goerisch.
-Assistant Professor in Liberal Studies, Grand Valley State University
+Associate Professor, Integrative Studies Programs, Grand Valley State University

 - Yuki Hamada.
 Geospatial Scientist and Remote Sensing Specialist, Argonne National Laboratory